Team behind Seattle Kraken, Climate Pledge Arena bids for Memorial Stadium revamp

 A partner decision by Mayor Bruce Harrell and SPS Superintendent Brent Jones is tentatively planned for late May.
 The deal will need approval from the City Council and the Seattle School Board.
 There will be a community outreach process after that, the city and SPS said Thursday.

 The city and SPS have stressed that Memorial Stadium will remain a student-first venue.
-The RFP said SPS must retain priority scheduling from Sept.
+The request for proposals said SPS must retain priority scheduling from Sept.
 1 through June 30, with nonstudent uses likely concentrated in the summer.

 Leiweke declined to share details about his team’s proposal, which he said was submitted under the banner of One Roof, a partnership with links to the Kraken, Climate Pledge Arena, their philanthropic arm (the One Roof Foundation) and Oak View Group.
 Oak View Group, a global sports and entertainment company led by Leiweke’s brother, Ted Leiweke, is the developer and operator of Climate Pledge Arena.

-Leiweke did mention Memorial Stadium’s history.
+Tod Leiweke did mention Memorial Stadium’s history.
 The 12,000-seat venue was built in 1947 and dedicated to local students who died in World War II.
 The stadium hosted activities during the 1962 World’s Fair, including a water skiing show and the fair’s opening and closing ceremonies.
 The Seattle Sounders played at the stadium before joining Major League Soccer, and the OL Reign of the National Women’s Soccer League have played there, as well.

 “That stadium has been there a long time,” Leiweke said.
 “It’s hosted some amazing events.”